Skip to main content

 Bottom line

 Google Sheets is free, flexible, and good enough for very simple events.
-But it puts all the work on you — building brackets, writing formulas, updating results manually, and accepting that your spectators will see a spreadsheet.
+But it puts all the work on you — building brackets, writing formulas, updating results by hand, and accepting that your spectators will see a spreadsheet.

-Score7 handles the structure, the math, and the presentation automatically.
-If your tournament has more than a handful of teams or needs any bracket format, auto-standings, or a shareable spectator view, Score7 saves you hours of spreadsheet wrestling.
+Score7 handles the structure, the math, and the presentation.
+If your tournament has more than a handful of participants, needs any bracket format, auto-standings, or a shareable spectator view, you'll save hours every week.

 Next steps in Score7